untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 [Dlthub recently released](https://dlthub.com/docs/blog/rest-api-source-client) a new REST API Source toolkit that promises high-level and Python-only development of ELT pipelines loading from REST APIs.

-Intending to choose the data loading component for a data platform, we benchmark it and compare it with the most prominent prior work, the Airbyte low-code connector development kit (CDK).
+To choose the data loading component for a data platform, we benchmark it and compare it with the most prominent prior work, the Airbyte low-code connector development kit (CDK).
 We selected the Airbyte Low-code CDK as a standard of comparison because we used it in a data platform at a larger client company.
 There, it has been enabling backend developers to load their product data into the analytical database.

 OAuth 2.0 is a common way to securely authorize.